Mathef/docs-4-ai/crawl4ai_docs.md

   * Dynamic header modification: Modify headers based on the target URL or other conditions in the before_goto hook.
   * Content verification: Use the after_goto hook to verify that the expected content is present on the page.
   * Custom JavaScript injection: Inject and execute custom JavaScript using the on_execution_started hook.
-  * Content preprocessing: Modify or analyze the HTML content in the before_return_html hook before it\'s returned.
+  * Content preprocessing: Modify or analyze the HTML content in the before_return_html hook before it's returned.

 By using these hooks, you can customize the behavior of the AsyncWebCrawler to suit your specific needs, including handling authentication, modifying